martinlievano/Cyclistic/README.md

 ## Introduction

-These datasets are used for the case study as the capstone project in Google Data Analytics course on Coursera
+These datasets are used for the case study as the capstone project in Google Data Analytics course on Coursera.

 For the purposes of this case study, the datasets are appropriate and will enable you to answer the business questions.
 The data has been made available by Motivate International Inc. under this license and Cyclistic is a fictional company located in Chicago, USA.